-The newer update includes a fully integrated Google search engine, suggests GIFs and emojis as you type.
+The Android app comes integrated with Google search; suggests GIFs and emojis as you type.
 It also allows you to send stickers.
 You can also make your own sticker if you like.
 People who use lots of Google services will get real benefit from its text prediction.

 Gboard features a minimalist design that fits in perfectly with the material design.
-Its additional functionality includes options for the dark theme, adding a personal image as the keyboard background, voice dictation, phrase prediction, and hand-drawn emoji recognition.
+Additional functionality includes multiple themes, adding a personal image as the keyboard background, voice dictation, phrase prediction, and hand-drawn emoji recognition.

-Also, it is extremely good with multilingual typing and supports over 100 different languages.
-In my opinion, Gboard is one of the best keyboard apps for Android in 2019.
+The default keyboard app fro Android is also extremely good with multilingual typing and supports over 100 different languages.
+In my opinion, Gboard is undefeated the best keyboard app for Android in 2020.

 4. Chrooma Keyboard

-Chrooma is quite similar to the Google keyboard, except that it provides much more customizable options than the Google keyboard does.
+Chrooma is quite similar to the Google keyboard, except it provides much more customizable options than the Google keyboard.
 You will find all essential features such as swipe typing, keyboard resizing, predictive typing, and autocorrect.